eclipse-hono/hono/site/documentation/content/api/telemetry-kafka/index.md

 The *Telemetry* API is used by *Protocol Adapters* to send telemetry data downstream.
 *Business Applications* and other consumers use the API to receive data published by devices belonging to a particular tenant.

-The Telemetry API for Kafka is an alternative to the [Telemetry API for AMQP]({{< relref "/api/telemetry" >}}).
-With this API, clients publish telemetry data to an Apache Kafka&reg; cluster instead of an AMQP Messaging Network.

 See [Kafka-based APIs]({{< relref "/api/kafka-api" >}}) for fundamental information about Hono's Kafka-based APIs.
 The statements there apply to this specification.